Registered water carters are authorised to take and transport water from our hydrants.

 If you are connecting to a ground ball hydrant make sure that the ball is not damaged prior to connecting to the hydrant.

-Connect to the hydrant using the correct equipment, including the hydrant key.
+Connect to the hydrant using the correct equipment, including the hydrant key and a hose with cam lock fitting.

 For L-type hydrants, slowly turn the water on in an anti-clockwise direction.
 Don't spray water over the road.